 The dentist isn’t always pain-free—but if you make regular visits to your dentist twice a year, you’re dramatically decreasing the risk that you’ll develop an oral health ailment that will lead to pain in your mouth.
-It’s also important to note that dental technology has come a long way in the past decade or two—”pain-free dentistry” has made procedures that were once uncomfortable and painful simple and easy.
+It’s also important to note that dental technology has come a long way in the past decade or two—” pain-free dentistry” has made procedures that were once uncomfortable and painful simple and easy.
 You might think a procedure will hurt, but there’s a very good chance that you’ll be just fine!

 Loss of Control

 When a dentist you barely know starts placing sharp tools inside your mouth, it’s understandable that you might feel like your well-being is out of your control.
-A fear of losing control is very common in the dental world and beyond—for example, many people experience the same “loss of control anxiety” when flying in an airplane or allowing someone else to take the wheel during a road trip.
+Fear of losing control is very common in the dental world and beyond—for example, many people experience the same “loss of control anxiety” when flying in an airplane or allowing someone else to take the wheel during a road trip.
 Some people with more extreme cases of loss of control anxiety will feel nearly constant stress from losing control in everyday life!

 For dental patients with this anxiety, it can be very difficult to sit back and relax in the dental chair and allow a dentist to check things out in your mouth.
 What if they make a mistake?
 What if they accidentally cause injury to my teeth or mouth?

 Ultimately, it’s important to remember that dental care is an absolute necessity for your overall health—and there’s nobody more qualified to take care of your teeth and mouth than a dentist.
 Sacrificing a little control for your health might be difficult at first—but avoiding the dentist altogether with make you lose control of your oral health.
 The choice is yours.